 How Much Does Commercial Auto Insurance Cost?

-Because commercial auto insurance covers a wide type of vehicles, the cost of commercial auto insurance can vary greatly.
+Because commercial auto insurance covers a wide variety of vehicles, the cost of commercial auto insurance can vary greatly.
 On average, the annual cost can be between $750 to $3,000 per vehicle.
-It depends on the type of vehicle, the industry you're in, the policies you're adding, deductibles, and much more.
+It depends on the type of vehicle, the industry you're in, the policies you're adding, deductibles, coverage limits, and even the insurance company you choose.

-What Do I Need to Obtain an Auto Insurance Quote?
+What Do I Need to Obtain a Commercial Vehicle Insurance Quote?

 The process of getting your commercial auto insurance quote—and buying the policy if the price is right—can be made much easier if you're prepared.